GigaChubinidze/KIU-Lancer/README.md

-# README
+# Instructions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A final project in scripting language course at KIU

-* How to run the test suite
+In order to successfully run this rails application you must do the following

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* clone it

+* install all the used libraries via "bundle install"

+* migrate the databases with "rails db:migrate"

+* start the server with "rails s"

+* if this doesn't work, then the fault is someplace else